shangzhihao/nvimconf/README.md

 The folder that mason installs language server is ~/AppData/Local/nvim-data/mason/bin.
 Add the folder to PATH if NeoVim cannot find installed language servers.

+### The code
+lua code in the lua/user are mostly about key-bindings. the invocation chain is utils->other->key-bind-fun->key-bindings